Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Abstract

 \section{Abstract}

-Personality design plays an important role in chatbot development.
-From rule-based chatbots to LLM-based chatbots, evaluating the effectiveness of personality design has become more challenging due to the increasingly open-ended interactions.
-A recent popular approach uses self-report questionnaires to assess LLM-based chatbots' personality traits.
-However, such an approach has raised serious validity concerns: chatbot's ``self-report'' personality may not align with human perception based on their interaction.
-Can LLM-based chatbots ``self-report'' their personality?
-We created 500 chatbots with distinct personality designs and evaluated the validity of self-reported personality scales in LLM-based chatbot's personality evaluation.
-Our findings indicate that the chatbot's answers on human personality scales exhibit weak correlations with both user perception and interaction quality, which raises both criterion and predictive validity concerns of such a method.
+A chatbot’s personality design is key to interaction quality.
+As chatbots evolved from rule-based systems to those powered by large language models (LLMs), evaluating the effectiveness of their personality design has become increasingly complex, particularly due to the open-ended nature of interactions.
+A recent and widely adopted method for assessing the personality design of LLM-based chatbots is the use of self-report questionnaires.
+These questionnaires, often borrowed from established human personality inventories, ask the chatbot to rate itself on various personality traits.
+Can LLM-based chatbots meaningfully ``self-report'' their personality?
+We created 500 chatbots with distinct personality designs and evaluated the validity of their self-report personality scores by examining human perceptions formed during interactions with these chatbots.
+Our findings indicate that the chatbot's answers on human personality scales exhibit weak correlations with both human-perceived personality traits and the overall interaction quality.
+These findings raise concerns about both the criterion validity and the predictive validity of self-report methods in this context.
 Further analysis revealed the role of task context and interaction in the chatbot's personality design assessment.
-We discuss the design implications for building contextualized and interactive evaluation of the chatbot's personality design.
+We further discuss design implications for creating more contextualized and interactive evaluation.